Got It If You Want It

-Got It If You Want It is the third studio album by English rock band 22-20s It is the second to be released since the band reformed and features second guitar Dan Hare and was released in Japan on 7 March 2012 on the Yoshimoto R and C label.
+Got It If You Want It is the third studio album by English rock band 22-20s.
+It is the second to be released since the band reformed and features second guitar Dan Hare and was released in Japan on 7 March 2012 on the Yoshimoto R and C label.
 Although still signed to TBD Records in the US, the album remains unreleased outside Japan, where it was released in standard and deluxe formats.
 Shortly after the release of the album in Japan, guitarist Dan Hare left the band.

+PopMatters described it as "by no means a great album but it does serve as a pleasant reminder of some of the greats and inject hope that some of these influences will last for decades to come."